slcorp/RTView-R-Analytics/README.md

 ### RTView Current Data

 In this example, we’ll query RTView using the REST interface for current data in the HostStats cache.
-So, the hosts dataframe has 4 rows and 30 columns.
-The “names” function gives us a list of the column names.
+The resulting dataframe has 4 rows and 30 columns.

-**File name: [currentDataBWMon.R] (samples/currentDataBWMon.R)**
+**File name:** [currentDataBWMon.R] (samples/currentDataBWMon.R)

 ### RTView History